 - It helps the production of the dog’s tears.

 - It has lymphoid tissue that functions as a lymph node as well as creates antibodies that fight infection.

 - Similar to the function of the two eyelids, it protects and nourishes the cornea from injury.

-Birds, cats, and fishes have three eyelids as well.
-It is the reason why they do not have to blink to keep their eyes moist even when facing the wind, sand or dirt.
+Birds, cats, and fish have three eyelids as well.
+It is the reason why they do not have to blink to keep their eyes moist even when facing the wind, sand, or dirt.
 The third eyelid is especially useful when hunting as a few seconds of blinking could cause them to lose their prey.